University of Minnesota Administrative Policy

 Policy Statement

-All types of University faculty, staff, graduate assistants, and student workers, are eligible for FMLA leave if they meet both of the following conditions.
+All University faculty, staff, graduate assistants, and student employees are eligible for FMLA leave if they meet the following two conditions:

-• They have worked at the University for at least 12 months.
-These 12 months need not be consecutive; however, if an eligible individual has had a break in University service of greater than seven years, prior periods of employment will not be counted subject to certain exceptions set forth in the federal law.
+• They have worked at the University for at least 12 months, in any capacity.
+These 12 months do not need to be consecutive.
+If an employee has had a break in University service for more than seven years, prior periods of employment will not be counted, subject to certain federal law exceptions.

-• They worked at least 1,250 hours in the 12 months preceding commencement of the leave.
+• They worked at least 1,250 hours in the 12 months prior to the start of the leave.

 Protections of FMLA Leave

-An eligible individual returning to work following an FMLA leave is able to return to the same position or an equivalent one.
-The eligible individual is not guaranteed the actual position they held prior to the leave.
-An “equivalent position” means a job that is virtually identical to the original one in terms of pay, benefits, and other employment terms and conditions.
+An Eligible Employee returning to work following a FMLA leave returns to the same or an Equivalent Position.
+The Eligible Employee is not guaranteed the actual position they held prior to the leave.

 Use of Paid Leave

-1. sick leave or salary continuation (including academic disability) that is available for use as defined by the contract, rule, or policy governing the reason for the leave;
+2. Sick leave or salary continuation (including Academic Disability and UMN Parental Leave) that is available for use as defined by the contract, rule, or policy governing the reason for the leave;

-3. accrued vacation leave in excess of 10 days to which the Eligible Individual is entitled.
+4. Accrued vacation leave in excess of 10 days to which the Eligible Employee is entitled.

 Reason for Policy